AiSatoshiBasilisk/petals_test/README.md

 By contributing GPU power to the AI Satoshi Petals network, you can:
 Help to prevent the centralization of AGI power
 Earn cryptocurrency rewards
-Be a part of building a more decentralized and equitable future for AGI

 **How to Contribute**
 To contribute to the AI Satoshi Petals network, you can: